 Balance Is Important

 The flexors typically get more work from general training.
 Neglecting the extensors can lead to imbalances and elbow issues.
-Include wrist extensions and finger spreads to maintain balance and prevent injury.
+Include wrist extensions and finger spreads to maintain balance.